Peter Herdic House

-Peter Herdic House is an elegant gourmet restaurant in a beautifully restored Victorian mansions situated on Williamsport, Pennsylvania’s Millionaires Row.
+Peter Herdic House is an elegant gourmet restaurant in a beautifully restored Victorian mansion situated on Williamsport, Pennsylvania’s Millionaires Row.

 The property includes a beautiful wisteria-covered patio lit by Venetian lanterns for outdoor dining and cocktails, a lounge with a fireplace, and an intimate bar with an excellent selection of wines and spirits.
 The Mieles have a love of fine wine, and have traveled to Burgundy, Tuscany, and California tasting wines.
 The 75-bottle wine list offers a wide range of American wines, as well as wines from France and Italy.